The Learning Design Compass

 Story (Theory)

-What stories do you tell?
-What concepts, ideas, or information do you introduce?
+What story are you telling?
+What concepts, ideas, or information are you introducing, and how are you presenting them?

 Discussion (Understanding)